swiftlang/swift/docs/Generics.rst

 In addition to providing constraints on the type parameters, we also need to be able to constrain associated types.
-To do so, we introduce the notion of a requires clause, which follows the signature of the generic type or function.
+To do so, we introduce the notion of a "where" clause, which follows the signature of the generic type or function.
 For example, let's generalize our find algorithm to work on any ordered collection::